 Figure 5.
 Landcover changes on San Juan Island over 122 years, as reported by different methods and at different levels of detail.
 Upper left, discrete tree densities at section corners and at quarter-section points, as calculated by the author from witness tree data in the GLO Field Notes; data markers are not to scale with the map.
 Upper right, landcover from T-sheets (this report).
 Lower left, landcover and land use resulting from a UW geography class project (by D. Peruzzi, UW Map Collection, #G4282 S32 G4 1952 V6), color coded by the author.
 Lower right, electronically generated data from France's SPOT multispectral imaging satellite.

-Strict comparisons between landcover maps from different times are full of pitfalls because their methods of production were not only different but also undocumented.
+Strict comparisons between landcover maps from different times are full of pitfalls because mapping methodologies were not only different but also undocumented.
 Unequal attention to details would have generated differences in the "grain" of the results.
 Nevertheless, some major themes of change are evident.

-By 1952 most of the pre-settlement forest had been cut to fuel commercial limeworks, for residential uses, and for milling into lumber; on the other hand, much of the cut forest was probably in the early or mid stages of regrowing.
+By 1952 most of the pre-settlement forest had been cut to fuel commercial limeworks (see Impact of the Lime Industry, this website), for residential uses, and for milling into lumber; on the other hand, much of the cut forest was probably in the early or mid stages of regrowing.
 However, compared to the 1890s, farmland by 1952 was considerably expanded in San Juan Valley and elsewhere at the expense of forested land.
 From other records we know that certain crops such as grains and peas were briefly quite profitable.
-In general, by 1952 the economics of farming in the San Juans was in decline, but tourism, retirement and other non-farming pressures had not yet really begun.
+In general, however, by 1952 the economics of farming in the San Juans was in decline, and tourism, retirement and other non-farming pressures had not yet really begun.

 and the present the San Juans have experienced an explosion of

 rural residential occupancy; parcels of land have been repeatedly

 subdivided.
 Many new landowners have created small forest openings

 but they have not engaged in commercial-scale farming, grazing